 11 of 13

 Stores like IZOD, Coach, Under Armour, Factory Brand Shoes, and more offer very good deals and marked-down merchandise.
-Other stores don’t seem much cheaper than non-outlet stores.
-Other top stores here include the Banana Republic Factory Store, Eddie Bauer Outlet, Nike Factory Store, Gymboree Outlet and many shoe and specialty stores.
+Other shops at North Bend don’t seem much cheaper than non-outlet stores.
+You should also browse the Banana Republic Factory Store, Eddie Bauer Outlet, Nike Factory Store, or Gymboree Outlet.

 12 of 13